zeek/spicy-course/src/zeek_forwarding_data.md

 # Forwarding to other analyzers

-One often wants to forward an extracted payloads to other analyzers.
+One often wants to forward an extracted payload to other analyzers.

 - HTTP messages with files
 - compressed files containing PE files